Learn about the proposed California condor reintroduction to Redwood National Park.

 Coastal Cliffs, Seamounts and Open Ocean Birds

 Half of the parks' coastline is made up of tall, rugged cliffs and rocky seamounts (islets).
-Tens of thousands of Common Murres (Uria aalge, three species of cormorant, and Pigeon Guillemots (Cepphus columba) (HOTLINK to seabird article) nest within Redwood National and State Parks on cliffs and seamounts.
-Using good binoculars or a spotting scope, it is also possible to see thousands of scoters (sea ducks), grebes, and loons floating in large groups on the ocean.
-US Highway 101, Endert's Beach Road, Davison Road, Requa Road, and the Damnation Creek and Coastal Trails are all take you to vantage points to view the ocean.
+Tens of thousands of common murres (Uria aalge), three species of cormorant, and pigeon guillemots (Cepphus columba) nest within Redwood National and State Parks on cliffs and seamounts.
+Using good binoculars or a spotting scope, it is also possible to see thousands of scoters (sea ducks), grebes, andloons floating in large groups on the ocean.
+US Highway 101, Endert's Beach Road, False Klamath Cove, Davison Road, Requa Road, and the Damnation Creek and Coastal Trails are all take you to vantage points to view the ocean.